OldManZangetsu28/Events-Python-App/README.md

-Everything you need to know lies in Documentatie.odt
+Everything you need to know about the app lies in Documentatie.odt